Samuel-Dainton/portfolio-project-2/README.md

 Creating the image containers in Java made the elements look for their image sources starting from index.html not from script.js so I changed the pathing from ../images~ to ./assets/images~

+javascript pointerEvents were overriding any pointer event options set in the css so I had to change all of them to css.

 Cannot read properties of null (reading 'addEventListener')

 How can I make different difficulties.